mille055/Chat_with_Docs/README.md

 # Chat with Docs

 This project is an implementation of a *Retrieval Augmented Generation* (RAG) System.
-It leverages the API from OpenAI to create an interactive chat experience with any PDF you provide.
+It leverages a RAG from scratch with an SQLite vector database and the API from OpenAI to create an interactive chat experience with any PDF you provide.

 ![chatbot image](./assets/robot-image.png)